 The value help dialog is a UI pattern that helps the user find and select single and multiple values.
-The user can also define and select multiple conditions.
+The user can also define and select multiple ranges.
 The value help dialog is generally called from an input field or a multi-input field by clicking the selection icon (value help icon) of the input field.

 Use the value help dialog if: